BirdeeHub/KaliVagrantPracticeBox/README.txt

 (and uncomment associated port forwarding rule(assuming you want to access the from your host browser ever, such as when running from headless mode)),
 then:
 cd ~; docker-compose up;
-note: the different shellshock containers have the same port forward rule, so be careful with that.
+note: the different shellshock containers have the same port forward rule, but one of them only needs 1 of the rules turned on.

-VSCode_environment runs the batch files CopyOVPN.bat and CopySSH.bat from the .Provisioning folder, which will copy your current ssh public key, and openvpn config files to the .Provisioning folder. it will also open VSCode for this directory, as well as the host file so that you can edit it while doing hack the box
+VSCode_environment runs the batch files CopyOVPN.bat and CopySSH.bat from the .Provisioning\setup_host_env\ folder,
+which will copy your current ssh public key, and openvpn config files to the .Provisioning folder. it will also open VSCode for this repository, as well as the host file so that you can edit it easily while doing hack the box

 This box is for practicing ethical hacking skills on various different platforms.
 I own nothing in this repository.